Digital Video and Field Order

 Both of the capture cards shown are ITU compliant so they produce interlaced frames whose top line is line 23 of field F1.
 However, the first card processes field F1 first and then field F2; the second card processes field F2 first and then field F1.
 You can therefore see the results of digitising an F1 or an F2 field first.

-So you can see that the field order of the frames in the captured AVI file depends on the line number where capturing starts, and which field F1 or F2 is digitised first.
+So you can see that the field order of the frames in the captured AVI file depends on both the line number where capturing starts, and which field F1 or F2 is digitised first.

-As a PC user, both of these things are usually hidden from you.
-If you are lucky the documentation for the capture card will tell you whether the card is upper or lower field first - i.e. the field order of the digital video files it creates.
-If not then you are completely in the dark and you must examine the files yourself to find out what their field order is - but you will only have to do this once as the card will always produce files with same field order (unless it has buggy drivers!).
+As a computer user, both of these things are usually hidden from you.
+If you are lucky the documentation for the capture card will tell you whether the card is upper or lower field first – i.e. the field order of the digital video files it creates.
+If not then you are completely in the dark and you must examine the files yourself to find out what their field order is – but you will only have to do this once as the card will always produce files with same field order (unless it has buggy drivers!).

-Many video file formats do not carry information which tells programs the field -order of the interlaced video material they contain.
-Consequently you need to know the field -order of your video clips and tell the video applications what it is, although some programs will have a stab at trying to work out the field -order by analysing the picture content - but they can get it wrong!
+Many video file formats do not carry information which tells programs the field-order of the interlaced video material they contain.
+Consequently you need to know the field-order of your video clips and tell the video applications what it is, although some programs will have a stab at trying to work out the field-order by analysing the picture content – but they can get it wrong!

 Changing the Field Order

-Suppose your capture card generates AVI files which are upper field first and you cut to an AVI file which is lower field first.
-Now when this is output from your capture card to a TV monitor, the first clip will play fine as the fields will be output upper field first (which is the same order as the fields were captured); but the second clip will also be output upper field first which is the opposite order to which its fields were captured.
-The result is that when the playback reaches the second clip motion will appear jerky because the fields are being displayed in the wrong order, effectively jig-zagging back and forth through time.
+Suppose your capture card generates AVI files that are upper field first and you cut to an AVI file which is lower field first.
+Now when this is output from your capture card to a TV monitor, the first clip will play fine as the fields will be output upper field first (which is the same order as the fields were originally captured); but the second clip will also be output upper field first which is the opposite order to which its fields were captured.
+The result is that when the playback reaches the second clip, motion will appear jerky because the fields are being displayed in the wrong order, effectively jig-zagging back and forth through time.

 The solution is to change the field order of the second clip.
-This effectively shifts the frame boundary by 1 field .
+This effectively shifts the frame boundary by 1 field.
 In this example, the new first frame will contain the upper field of the old first frame interlaced with the lower field of the old second frame; the new second frame will contain the upper field of the old second frame interlaced with the lower field of the old third frame, and so on.
-This would result in the old first field and old last field of the clip being discarded, but it would make the clip 2 fields shorter in duration.
-An alternative would be to discard only the first field and duplicate the last lower field which would then be paired with the final upper field - this would cause a temporal discontinuity in the final frame of the clip but would maintain its duration.
+However, this would result in the old first field and old last field of the second clip being discarded, making the clip 2 fields shorter in duration.

 For example, the field order can be changed in Premiere by selecting the clip in the timeline and changing its video properties by ticking both “reverse field dominance” and “interlace consecutive frames”.
 This uses the second solution above.
-Note that you must click both of these options.
+Note that you must tick both of these options.
 “Reverse field dominance” just swaps the odd and even lines within each frame which is completely wrong as it effectively causes a vertical spacial “scrambling” of alternate lines.
 “Interlace consecutive frames” swaps the lower fields between each pair of frames, so that the new frame 1 contains the upper field of the old frame 1 interlaced with the lower field of the old frame 2, and the new frame 2 contains the upper field of the old frame 2 interlaced with the lower field of the old frame 1.
 The combination of these two options properly changes the field order of the clip.

 Upper, Top, Odd, 1 or A ?!

-And so we come to the source of so much confusion in the world of digital video – the naming conventions for fields and field ordering.
+And so we come to the source of so much confusion in the world of digital video: the naming conventions for fields and field ordering.

-As we now know, an interlaced frame consists of two fields .
+As we now know, an interlaced frame consists of two fields.
 One field contains the top line of the frame and all of the alternate lines beneath, and the other field contains the line-below-the-top-line and the alternate lines beneath.
 Notice that I have avoided using numbers in this description (such as line 1 or first line), and there is a reason for this which will become clear.

 We need to give these two fields different names so that we can easily distinguish between them.
 There are several naming conventions used, but almost all of them are open to misinterpretation, and should therefore be avoided if at all possible.

-The only names which seem to be unequivocal are “upper field ” and “lower field ” (or “top field ” and “bottom field ”).
+The only names which seem to be unequivocal are “upper field” and “lower field” (or “top field” and “bottom field”).
 The upper field contains the top line of the frame and the lower field contains the line-below-the-top line of the frame.
 The meaning of the terms “upper” and “lower” become obvious if you just imagine the top two lines of a frame.

 You can now also express the field order as “upper field first” or “lower field first” without fear of confusion.
-Consequently we will use the terms “upper field ” and “lower field ” as our naming convention.
+Consequently we will use the terms “upper field” and “lower field” as our naming convention.

 Here are some of the other terms often used and why I think they should be avoided:

-Odd Field and Even Field - If you look at the frame-based line numbers you can see that one field occupies the odd-numbered lines and the other field occupies all the even numbered lines.
-This seems like an ideal system for naming the fields , except that some specifications start numbering the lines from 0 instead of 1.
+Odd Field and Even Field – If you look at the frame-based line numbers you can see that one field occupies the odd-numbered lines and the other field occupies all the even numbered lines.
+This seems like an ideal system for naming the fields, except that some specifications start numbering the lines from 0 instead of 1.
 So the “odd” field could be either the upper or lower field depending on how you start numbering the lines.
 Consequently the field order “odd field first” is not very helpful.

-Field A and Field B - There is disagreement over whether Field A refers to the upper field or the lower field .
-And some programs such as TMPGEnc take “ Field Order A” to mean upper field first, while others such as Ulead’s products take it to mean lower field first.
+Field A and Field B – There is disagreement over whether Field A refers to the upper field or the lower field.
+And some programs such as TMPGEnc take “Field Order A” to mean upper field first, while others such as Ulead’s products take it to mean lower field first.

-Field 1 and Field 2 - The analogue video waveform contains two types of field which have different sequences of sync pulses.
-These two fields are called in the ITU specs “ field 1” and “ field 2” and the video waveform alternates between the two which produces the interlaced picture on a TV screen.
-However as we have seen it does not necessarily follow that field 1 is the upper field .
-Depending on how the waveform is captured, field 2 may be the upper field .
+Field 1 and Field 2 – The analogue video waveform contains two types of field which have different sequences of sync pulses.
+These two fields are called in the ITU specs “field 1” and “field 2” and the video waveform alternates between the two which produces the interlaced picture on a TV screen.
+However as we have seen it does not necessarily follow that field 1 is the upper field.
+Depending on how the waveform is captured, field 2 may be the upper field.
 This may be further confused by some people simply assuming that field 1 must always mean the upper field or the earlier of the two fields in a frame.

 Field Dominance